 Step 3 - Assemble the House

-For this step, you'll need: white craft glue (I personally love Crafter's Pick - The Ultimate! glue), glue brush and plate to pour the glue.
+For this step, you will need: good white craft glue (I personally love Crafter's Pick The Ultimate, or Aleene's Original Tacky Glue), glue brush (or an old or cheap brush), and plate to pour the glue.

 For this house, I proceeded in that order: